tejvz/editable-rpc/README.md

-# RPC Setup Guide by GhoSty
+# RPC Setup Guide by GhoSty / Tejv
 # ⚠ Do Not Delete Or Change Anything In Any Files If You Don't Know What It Is For

 Greetings, fellow developers!
 Below are detailed instructions to set up your Discord RPC (Rich Presence) on Replit.